RRLash/Map-Making-Tools/ArcGIS-Python-Code/ArcGIS-Python-Code.md

-I believe that using python can help automate repetitive tasks in ArcGIS, but actually getting the code to run can be *very frustrating*!
+Using python can help automate repetitive tasks in ArcGIS, but  getting the code to run can sometimes be *very frustrating*!
 Here's a collection of some code/scripts I've used.

 ##Field Calculator
 I always seem to have a difficult time performing Attribute Field Calculations.
 Here's a few tips: